Gallery

 When would you use a boxed window reveal?

 A boxed window reveal is generally used when you intend to fit architraves around the full perimeter of the window.
-A boxed reveal is available on all A&L Window products.
+An architrave is the decorative trim or moulding that frames the edge of the window on the interior wall, helping to cover the join between the wall and the window reveal for a neat, finished look.
+A boxed reveal is available on all A&L window products.

 Here’s how a boxed reveal looks in the home:

-The next most popular type of reveal is the No Bottom Reveal (we’ll call it NBR from now on).
-An NBR configuration is similar to a boxed configuration, but with the timber reveal removed from the bottom of the window.
+The next most popular type of reveal is the No Bottom Reveal (NBR).
+An NBR reveal is similar to a boxed configuration, but with the timber reveal removed from the bottom of the window.

-With the above terminology in mind, an NBR configuration will feature a reveal on the head and both jambs, but not on the sill of the window.
+An NBR reveal is featured on the head and both jambs, but not on the sill of the window.

 NBR is standard on all Sliding, Hinged, French and Bi-Fold Doors.